Ramadan for Kids: 9 Critical Tips to Support Students during Ramadan and Eid al-Fitr

 8. Make accommodations for prayer.

-Muslims traditionally pray five times per day, a few of which are during the school day.
-There is one prayer at noon and one in the afternoon that must be completed within certain times.
+Muslims traditionally pray five times per day, a few of which fall during the school day.
+There is one prayer at noon and one in the afternoon that must be completed within a certain time frame.
 Make sure your students have a private and clean place to kneel and pray in silence.

 9. Be gracious, kind, curious, and supportive.

-Students always need this from their educators, but Ramadan is an especially important time to be flexible and understanding as students observe their fast and prayer.
+Students always need kindness from their teachers, but Ramadan is an especially important time to be flexible and understanding as students observe their fast and prayer.